 - May have a writing desk or additional storage space

 - Ensuite bathrooms with funky tiles and separate shower stalls

 A popular weekend getaway from Mumbai and Pune, Lonavala offers a quiet and scenic break from the frenetic pace of city life.
 Located just 82km from Mumbai and 68km from Pune, it is enveloped within the Western Ghats, surrounded by vast expanses of lush greenery.
 City dwellers come here to rest their tired eyes and simply get away from it all.
 With no happening restaurant scene or hip social activity, this is the place to enjoy a languid pace of life.
-The monsoons are the best time to visit when the hills come alive with waterfalls.
+Monsoon season is the best time to visit for it is the time of the year when the hills come alive with numerous waterfalls.
 Visitors flock here to hike or trek in the verdant mountains or get drenched under the many waterfalls that suddenly sprout up amid the hills.
 Sit back, relax, read a book and do nothing at this enchanting place.

 Things to do

 Your Guest Relations Manager and the team will have a wealth of information about Lonavala and can recommend everything, from local food spots to mountain treks.
 They’re a great resource for adventure activities, cultural hotspots and hiking areas in and around Lonavala.
 A car and driver can be hired for the day (on extra charge) or shorter periods, as required.
 Here are a few things to do in the area that you may enjoy:

 - Lonavala has a strong historical background (it was part of the ancient Yadava Dynasty, before being annexed by the Mughals, and later ‘discovered’ by Sir Elphinstone, the Governor of Bombay), which means that there are plenty of caves to explore.
 These caves - Karla, Bhaja and Bedsa - were all built around the 2nd century BC and feature Buddhist inscriptions and sculptures.